fiksn/dlc-intro/dlc.md

 She must use a random k each time.
 Using the same k twice - she loses her private key (which might lead to loss of funds locked in some sort of fidelity bond).

 If must be possible to enumerate all possible outcomes in advance (for price this can get messy).
-You can then use a certain discretization.
+You can then use a certain discretization (accuracy on 1000 sats).
+There is also a way to have two bets (which means Olivia pushes two Rs - one for the mantisa bet and one for the exponent bet).

 Only one outcome can win (or none), if there are combinations you need to create a power-set.
 (User can still bet on multiple outcomes, but care has to be taken by peers if that creates a sure bet).